 - Start researching as early as possible – even before you get a pet if possible!

-- Go and look on the destination country’s own govt website (usually Department of Agriculture or Customs & Quarantine) for import criteria.
+- Go and look at your destination country’s own government website (usually Department of Agriculture or Customs & Quarantine) for import criteria.
 Do not rely just on information from vets or pet relocation agents or 3rd party websites.
-Back-check everything at least twice!
+Back-check everything at least twice yourself.
+Trust me, this saves you heart-ache, time and money.

-- Generally speaking, the more isolated the location, the higher the entry requirements (Eg: Islands like New Zealand are probably the most difficult place to bring an animal to)
+- Generally speaking, the more isolated the location, the higher the entry requirements (Eg: Islands like New Zealand, Taiwan, Japan, Hong Kong etc are generally speaking the most difficult place to bring an animal to)

 - If nothing else, Covid-19 has shown us that being prepared well in advance mitigates many risks and challenges for moving animals